Pramono Anung

-Pramono Anung Wibowo (born 11 June 1963), more colloquially referred to as Mas Pram, is an Indonesian politician who is the 15th governor of Jakarta since 20 February 2025.
-Previously cabinet secretary from 2015 to 2024, he is a member of the Indonesian Democratic Party of Struggle (PDI-P), He also previously served in the House of Representatives from 2004 to 2015, including as deputy speaker from 2009 to 2014.
-He defeated Ridwan Kamil and Dharma Pongrekun in the 2024 Jakarta gubernatorial election, with 50.07% of the vote.
+Pramono Anung Wibowo (born 11 June 1963), also referred to as Mas Pram, is an Indonesian politician who is serving as the 15th governor of Jakarta since 2025.
+A member of the Indonesian Democratic Party of Struggle (PDI-P), he previously served as cabinet secretary from 2015 to 2024.
+He also served in the House of Representatives (DPR) from 2004 to 2015, including as its deputy speaker from 2009 to 2014.
+He was also secretary-general of PDI-P from 2005 to 2010.

-Early life, education, and family
+Early life and education

-Education

-Pramono Anung was born in Kediri.
+Pramono Anung was born in Kediri to R. Kasbe Prajitna and Sumarni.
+He is the third of seven children.
 He completed his elementary education at SD Pawyatan Daha Kediri, continued his junior high school at SMP Pawyatan Daha Kediri, and graduated from SMA Negeri 1 Kediri in 1982.

 Then, during his higher education, he pursued his undergraduate education at Mining Engineering at Bandung Institute of Technology and Master of Management at Gadjah Mada University.
 On 11 January 2013, Pramono officially holds a doctorate degree in Political Communication Science from Padjadjaran University.

 He was active in student activities against the government and was Chairman of the Communication Forum of the ITB Student Council Department Association in the 1986-1987 period.
 He was also the Chairman of the ITB Mining Student Association in the 1985-1986 period.